Judge to Chicago jail: Do more to protect inmates from virus

 The jail’s population has dropped by more than 1,000 to around 4,000 following another judge’s order in March for bail reduction hearings leading to the release of detainees not considered a threat.

 Citing those numbers, Kennelly said Monday it was clear that inmates vulnerable to COVID-19 already had recourse for winning their release.
-And he rejected pleas from inmates’ lawyers that crowding in jail itself during a pandemic could be grounds for release.
+And he rejected pleas from inmates’ lawyers that crowding in the jail itself during a pandemic could be grounds for release.

 “This,” he said, “would be tantamount to saying that, in the present circumstances, the Constitution prohibits detaining people in jails.”